 Conditioning with Imagery for Dancers DVD or Video Streaming

 The beginning level video is appropriate for beginning-level dancers or athletes, for adults who have previously not exercised and would like to begin a simple conditioning program, or for children as young as 10 years old who are involved in dance or sports.
 The second and third videos in this series are each one hour in length, and are more complex and strenuous.
 The intermediate level video places more emphasis on flexibility, while the advanced level video stresses muscular strength and endurance, and coordination.

-Each DVD in the series is priced at $40 USD or CDN, the complete DVD set may be purchased as a package for $100 USD or CDN.
+Each DVD or video in the series is priced at $25 USD or CDN, the complete DVD series or video set may be purchased as a package for $60 USD or CDN.